2008-up Dodge Grand Caravan

 Removing the factory radio (2011- up)

-A 2011 dashboard redesign made the radio removal process vastly easier.
+A 2011 dashboard redesign made the radio removal process a lot easier.
 The painstaking process of removing multiple trim pieces with multiple tools was gone, replaced by a stereo removal process that can be summed up in two sentences.

 - Starting at either upper corner, pry out the receiver trim panel to release the clips and remove the trim panel.